Patent Ductus Arteriosus (PDA) Treatment & Management

 In infants who present with congestive heart failure (CHF), the standard treatment of digoxin and diuretic therapy usually palliates the condition.
 These children can be treated until they are several years old and are good candidates for ductal closure.
 When medical treatment of congestive heart failure fails in infants, the patients are referred early for surgical closure of the structure.

-Closure of the patent ductus arteriosus (PDA) is stimulated by administration of prostaglandin synthesis inhibitors, such as indomethacin or aspirin, which is effective in premature infants (see Pharmacologic Management and Medications).
+Closure of the patent ductus arteriosus (PDA) is stimulated by administration of prostaglandin synthesis inhibitors, such as indomethacin or aspirin, which is effective in premature infants (see Pharmacologic Management and Medication).
 Indomethacin (0.1 mg/kg body weight) is administered orally at 8-hour intervals.
 This treatment is particularly valuable in premature infants presenting with respiratory distress syndrome complicated by left-to-right shunting through the ductus.

 One study concluded that B-type natriuretic peptide can be used to guide treatment, reducing the number of primary indomethacin doses.[6]